DicksonTeel/An-Admazing-Social-Experiment/README.md

 # Welcome to an Admazing Social Experiment
 I made this website for the sole purpose of containing ads to conduct an ongoing social experiment.
 I grew curious if, in our adblocking society, there were people who would allow ads for perceptively moral reasons?
-During the lifespan of this website, all revenue gained from ads will be going towards a large number of charities.[^dontaionException]
+During the lifespan of this website, all revenue gained from ads will be going towards a large number of charities.[^donationException]

 [^donationException]: The only exception for these donations being any money that is required to enable/sustain this site